We don’t support this browser anymore.

 Our view

 The science & technology sector is a key part of this strategy.
-It currently accounts for about 20% of British Land’s campuses but could rise to 50% by the end of the decade.
-Recent progress at key sites like 1 Triton Square and The Optic in Cambridge shows the company is successfully attracting tenants in this fast-growing field.
+It accounts for about 20% of British Land’s campuses, but that could rise to 50% by the end of the decade.
+Recent progress at key sites like 1 Triton Square and The Optic in Cambridge shows the company is successfully attracting tenants in this fast-growing field, especially as AI fuels the sector’s momentum.

 Urban logistics is another exciting growth area.
 The company is focusing on central London, where demand for warehouse space is high and supply is tight.
-Projects like Mandela Way - multi-storey warehouse - show British Land is adapting to trends like e-commerce and same-day delivery.
+Projects like Mandela Way- multi-storey warehouse set to open this year - show British Land is adapting to trends like e-commerce and same-day delivery.

-But its retail parks that have been a standout performer, with strong leasing activity and rents exceeding expectations.
-Over £700m was spent acquiring retail parks during the first half, including a major £441mn deal for seven new sites.
+But its retail parks that have been a standout performer, in terms of both rental growth and capital appreciation.
+Over £700m was spent acquiring retail parks last year, including a major £441mn deal for seven new sites.
 These parks are popular with retailers because they are affordable, easy to access, and adaptable.
 The group’s growing portfolio in this area is well-positioned to benefit from continued demand for out-of-town shopping locations.

 Development is making a comeback, with a focus on urban logistics and campuses.
 Work is progressing on key sites like 2 Finsbury Avenue and Regent’s Place.
-With construction costs stabilising and rents rising, the outlook for new developments is improving after a tough period.
+With rents rising, the outlook for new developments is improving after a tough period, although signs of build cost inflation returning should be watched carefully.

 The company’s finances remain strong, with enough funding available to help support future growth and dividends.
-The flexibility in its dividend policy provides additional security in uncertain times – though no shareholders returns are guaranteed.
+But with development back in focus, dividend growth is taking a back seat and no returns are guaranteed.
+If the new sites don’t perform as expected, the scope for further growth in shareholder payouts could be impacted.

 British Land is well-positioned for the future.
 Its focus on retail parks, urban logistics, and campuses reflects a shift to areas with the strongest potential for growth.
 As market conditions improve, the bold investment strategy should yield results, but it certainly adds risks.
-If interest rates and inflation remain elevated, sentiment will be impacted.
+If economic conditions deteriorate, sentiment and demand for commercial property could be impacted.

 Broadly, real estate is relatively low risk in terms of ESG.
 One of the principal drivers of this risk is the capacity to integrate material ESG considerations into decision-making, risk management and public reporting; the most material ESG considerations are environmental, like carbon emissions reduction, energy efficiency and physical climate risk.
 The rise of hybrid working has also reduced demand for commercial property, making product governance and customer satisfaction a top priority.
 Other risks to monitor include labour relations, business ethics, and emissions & waste.